vseryakov/backendjs/README.md

 - config file

-  The config file is always located in the etc/ folder in the backend home directory, how the home is specified depends on the system but basically it can be defined via command line arguments as `-home` or via environment variables when using rc.backend.
-See rc.backend documentation but on AWS instances created with rc.backend
+  The config file is always located in the etc/ folder in the backend home directory, how the home is specified depends on the system but basically it can be defined via command line arguments as `-home` or via environment variables when using bkjs.
+See bkjs documentation but on AWS instances created with bkjs
   `setup-server` command, for non-standard home use `/etc/backendrc` profile, specify `BACKEND_HOME=/home/backend` there and the rest will be taken care of

 - command line arguments